 TLDR Hair RiseTM microemulsion effectively promotes hair growth and treats hair loss better than standard treatments.

-The study explores the effectiveness of Hair RiseTM microemulsion, a novel herbal formulation, in treating androgenetic alopecia (AGA) and stimulating hair growth.
-Composed of bioactive extracts from rice bran, shallot bulb, licorice root, and corn kernels, the microemulsion significantly enhanced the proliferation of human hair follicle dermal papilla cells and upregulated key hair growth signaling pathways, outperforming standard treatments like minoxidil.
-It also exhibited strong anti-inflammatory and antioxidant properties, reducing factors that contribute to follicular damage in AGA.
-Additionally, Hair RiseTM inhibited 5α-reductase, an enzyme involved in androgen metabolism, suggesting its potential as a natural, plant-based alternative to synthetic AGA treatments.
+The study evaluates Hair RiseTM microemulsion, a novel herbal formulation, for its effectiveness in treating androgenetic alopecia (AGA) and promoting hair growth.
+The formulation, which includes extracts from rice bran, shallot, licorice root, and corn kernels, enhances the proliferation of human hair follicle dermal papilla cells and activates key hair growth signaling pathways, outperforming standard treatments like minoxidil.
+It also exhibits strong anti-inflammatory and antioxidant properties, reduces factors contributing to follicular damage, and inhibits 5α-reductase, an enzyme involved in androgen metabolism.
+The microemulsion's stability and non-toxicity were confirmed, maintaining over 80% cell viability at certain concentrations.
+The study suggests Hair RiseTM as a promising natural alternative to synthetic AGA treatments, though further efficacy tests in AGA patients are recommended.

 Discuss this study in the Community →